Andreansx/Networking-lab/ls648/readme.md

 TFTP to Flash error - code 8
 ```

 Looks like the FGSR version of this firmware is not possible to load without a suitable license.
  Of course, I cannot do that because of obvious reason.
-However I searched some mode and by typing "FLS648" on the search bar on the <a href="https://fohdeesha.com/docs/">Fohdeesha docs</a> website, I found some information that specified how to manually trick the switch into thinking that it has a license enabled.</br>
+ However I searched some more and by typing "FLS648" on the search bar on the <a href="https://fohdeesha.com/docs/">Fohdeesha docs</a> website, I found some information that specified how to manually trick the switch into thinking that it has a license enabled.</br>

 This part of the process consisted of manually byte-by-byte inserting a "magic string" into the flash.
 The command allowing us to do so, is `i2cWriteByte`.
 However, this command does not work in the typical level of the terminal.
 So I had to use a serial connection and the after logging into privelaged mode I had to click **Ctrl+Y** and **Ctrl+M** and **Enter**.
 After doing so, the command prompt turned from `FLS648` into `FLS-Monitor`.
 This is where I could use the command for manually writing data into the switch. </br>

 Below are the commands I had to input.
 They were used to manually write the **magic string** which tells the switch that it has an active L3 license *( it doesn't )*.</br>

+> The FGSR firmware is still not possible to load after all.
+However, the FGSL **is**

 </br>